 Significance to patient care

-Ultrasound is safe — it has no ionizing radiation — cost-effective and widely accessible.
-Therefore, ultrasound solutions with validated efficacy have high positive impacts for the delivery of patient care.
+Ultrasound is safe (i.e., it has no ionizing radiation), cost-effective and widely accessible.
+Therefore, ultrasound solutions with validated efficacy provide opportunities to improve patient outcomes.

 - Board of Governors, American Institute of Ultrasound in Medicine (AIUM), 2020-2023